hyperrealm/libconfig/contrib/ls-config/README.md

 Simple program to use libconfig9 configuration files in bash scripts

-You can use libcongig9 files directly invoking ls-config, or in bash script by sourcing lslib-core and then usinig simpe cfg_* functions.
+You can use libconfig9 files directly by invoking ls-config, or in bash scripts by sourcing lslib-core and then using simple cfg_* functions.
 In this case You must set LS_EXEC to 1 before sourcing lslib-core

-Existing error codes available in doc/ folder.
+Existing error codes available in: doc/ folder.

-Samplne usage place in: sample/ folder.
+Sample usage available in: sample/ folder.

 Languages:
 - english
 - polish

-We need some help to build packaging for direff systems, and with transtalions tu other languates.
+We need some help to build packaging for different systems, and with translations to other languages.

 Full changelog available in doc/changelog.txt